St Padarn's Church, Llanbadarn Fawr: The decline of the clas or college

 The church was said to have been rebuilt, after serious fire damage, around 1257–1265, though whether this was a rebuilding, or a continuation of work commenced after 1246, is unclear.
 It is not inconceivable that the fire damage was caused when, in 1256, Llywelyn ap Gruffydd, with a large army, seized Llanbadarn Fawr from Norman control.
 Edmund Crouchback, Earl of Lancaster, son of King Henry III and brother of King Edward I, was Lord of Cardigan from 1265.
 Given the size of the church it is probable that construction took many years, even if it were not interrupted.
 If it commenced in 1246 it is quite conceivable that work was not complete until 1265, or later.

 The rectors were almost all royal favourites or up-and-coming ecclesiastical leaders, who would have rarely visited the church.
 Perhaps the most notable of the rectors at this time was Antony Bek, who held the living from 1277 to 1284.
-He was brother to Thomas Bek, bishop of St David's 1280–93.
-Antony Bek became bishop of Durham and Patriarch of Jerusalem, but was more noted as a warrior than for his piety.
+He was brother to Thomas Bek, Bishop of St Davids 1280–93.
+Antony Bek became Bishop of Durham and Patriarch of Jerusalem, but was more noted as a warrior than for his piety.

 Llanbadarn Fawr was the focus of the English forces assembled in south Wales against the insurrection of Rhys ab Meredydd in 1287.
-By this time the rector was invariably an absentee cleric; John de Camera, Rector 1329–1334 was also canon of St David's, Hereford and Abergwili, and was a government clerk.
+By this time the rector was invariably an absentee cleric; John de Camera, Rector 1329–1334 was also canon of St Davids, Hereford and Abergwili, and was a government clerk.
 Then, as now, such a large and remote charge invited pluralism and non-residence.
 There was, at this time, a comparatively small amount in tithes, but the rector was nonetheless equivalent in substance to an abbot, owing to the ownership of extensive lands by Frankalmoin tenure.